 The Joan Mitchell Center aspires to be an asset to an already culturally rich neighborhood in New Orleans.
 Working with a broad range of individuals and institutions throughout the city is integral to the Center's mission and goals.
-The Joan Mitchell Center will be intentional and deliberate about developing reciprocal institutional relationships throughout the city and finding ways to partner on community-based projects.
+The Joan Mitchell Center is intentional and deliberate in developing reciprocal institutional relationships throughout the city and finding ways to partner on community-based projects.

 Preparation for a youth-led dinner, facilitated by F.E.E.S.T. (the Food Empowerment Education Sustainability Team) and hosted by the Renaissance Project.

 Creative Capital’s Core Weekend workshop, professional development which helps artists build a sustainable practice.